-- 2 sticks (8 ounces) unsalted butter, melted and cooled
+- 2 sticks (8 oz) unsalted butter melted and cooled

-- 1. Preheat your oven to 350°F (175°C).
+- Preheat your oven to 350°F (175°C).
 Adjust the oven rack to the middle position.
-Butter and flour the bottom and sides of a 9-inch springform pan.
+Butter and flour the bottom and sides of a 9-inch springform or an 8-inch square pan.

-- 2. Sift together the flour and cocoa and set aside.
-With an electric mixer on medium-high speed, beat together the butter and sugar until fluffy.
-Add the eggs, 1 at a time, beating well after each addition.
+- Add the eggs, 1 at a time, beating well after each addition.
 Reduce the speed to low and gradually mix the dry ingredients into the butter mixture.
-Add the pecans and the vanilla and continue mixing until well combined.
+Add the pecans and the vanilla and stir until well combined.

-- 3. Scrape the batter into the prepared cake pan and bake until a toothpick inserted in the center comes out with moist crumbs clinging to it, 25 to 30 minutes.
-Remove the cake and turn the oven to broil.
+- Scrape the batter into the prepared pan and bake until a toothpick inserted in the center comes out with moist crumbs clinging to it, 30 to 45 minutes.
+Remove the cake from the oven and turn the oven to broil.

-- 4. Sprinkle the cake with the marshmallows and return it to the oven.
+- Sprinkle the cake with the marshmallows and return it to the oven.
 Broil the cake, watching it carefully, until the marshmallows melt and begin to brown, about 1 minute.
-Transfer the cake to a wire rack to cool.
+Transfer the pan to a wire rack to cool.

-- 5. Sift together the confectioners' sugar and the cocoa into a medium bowl.
+- In a medium bowl, sift together the confectioners' sugar and the cocoa into a medium bowl.
 Add the pecans, evaporated milk, and melted butter and mix until combined.

-- 6. Remove the sides from the pan.
-Slice the cake into wedges and drizzle the topping over each wedge as desired.
-(You can store any leftover cake, loosely covered, at room temperature.
+- If using a springform pan, remove the sides from the pan.
+Slice the cake into wedges or squares.
+If desired, drizzle the topping over each slice.
+(You can store any leftover cake, loosely covered, at room temperature.)